ordbase/generative-orc-721/RECURSIVE.md

-> "To iterate is to human, to recurse is to divine."
+> "To iterate is human, to recurse is to divine."
 >
->  -- God (There Only Can Be One Maxi)
+>  -- God (There Only Can Be One Maxi Club Member)

 # Quick Commentary / Notes on Recursive Ordinals